joeyates/imap-backup/docs/development.md

 # Design Goals

-* Secure - use a local file protected by permissions
+* Secure - use a local configuration file protected by permissions
 * Restartable - calculate start point based on already downloaded messages
 * Standalone - do not rely on an email client or MTA